To keep your relationship strong, you need to:

 If your relationship is in this stage, you will have a shared vision of your future together as a couple and you will also have a deep respect and appreciate for each other as individuals.

 How Strong is Your Relationship?

-If you are worried about your relationship falling apart over time, I would recommend that you at least learn more about how you can deepen your woman’s attraction for you.
+If you are worried about your relationship falling apart over time, I would recommend that you at learn more about how you can deepen your woman’s attraction for you.

 Most of her attraction for you is based on how you think, behave, feel and take action in life and around her.

 Watch this for some examples of where guys go wrong and what you should do instead…

 If you make your woman feel a lot of attraction for you based on who you are as a man and how you treat her, she will love you and want to stay with you regardless of whether you put on a few kilos/pounds, or if no longer have the young, strong body that you did when you were young.